 Be mindful that snowshoes are much wider than hiking boots, and although snowshoeing is very similar to hiking there are certain adjustments to your stride that you should try to make.
-Try to keep your legs parallel with a wide stance as you walk with as little a stride ‘crossover’ as possible.
+When you are snowshoeing try to keep your legs parallel with a wide stance as you walk with as little a stride ‘crossover’ as possible.

 Also, make an effort to pick your feet up higher than you would when you normally walk, this will minimize any clipping of your snowshoes.
 I can see how some people may trip over accidentally by clipping their other snowshoe.
 See the video below for a demonstration on how to do this.